May 6, 2025

 Secondary Application

-If the intimidating GPA and MCAT requirements are making you second guess if Tufts Medical School is right for you, rest assured your scores aren’t the only factors the admissions committee will consider.
+If the intimidating GPA and MCAT requirements make you second-guess whether Tufts medical school is right for you, rest assured, your scores aren’t the only factors the admissions committee will consider.

-The secondary application, which is made up of the following essay prompts that students must answer, is equally as important.
+The secondary application, which consists of the following essay prompts that students must answer, is equally important.
+Here are the prompts you’ll need to respond to.

-Remember, when answering these essay prompts to remain genuine and try to make yourself stand out!
-For the questions regarding withdrawals, repeated coursework, and leaves of absences, ensure you give legitimate reasons and not excuses.
+Remember, when answering these essay prompts, remain genuine and try to make yourself stand out!
+For the questions regarding withdrawals, repeated coursework, and leaves of absence, ensure you give legitimate reasons, not excuses.

 Letters of Recommendation

-Another common element of the medical school application process is submitting letters of recommendation from people that can attest to your character.
+Another common element of the medical school application process is submitting letters of recommendation from people who can attest to your character.

-While Tufts does not specify who these letters should be written by, students applying to medical schools should always aim to have at least one letter written by an academic faculty member, preferably from a science course.
+While Tufts does not specify who should write these letters, students applying to medical schools should always aim to have at least one letter written by an academic faculty member, preferably from a science course.

 Prospective students have two options to choose from when submitting these letters:

-1. Students may submit three individual letters that will all arrive at the admissions office separately.
+1. Students may submit three individual letters to the admissions office separately.

 While there is no maximum limit on the letters of recommendation students can submit, applicants generally submit between three and five letters.
 Remember, it is always better to have fewer superb and personal letters of recommendation than multiple letters that do not adequately demonstrate your skills and abilities.